 Precision medicine and how it relates to a patient’s medications

-Medications are usually prescribed at a set standard dose based on the indication, age and weight of a child.
+Medications are usually prescribed at a set standard dose based on the indication, sex, age and weight of a child.
 This is called the “one size fits all” model.
 However, some people respond differently to the same medication at the same dose.
 Precision medicine can be used to precisely (or specifically) tailor medication choice and dosing for people.
 This allows medications to be safer and more effective for patients.

 An example of precision medicine is the use of pharmacogenetics (PGx) testing.
 PGx is the study of how differences (variants) in our genetic make-up affect our individual responses to certain medications.
 PGx can increase the chance of safely getting the benefits of a medication while lowering the risk of side effects.

 Genes are the instructions that our bodies use to develop, grow and function throughout our lives.
 Humans have between 20,000 and 25,000 genes that make up their genetic blueprint.
-Everyone has a full set of genes in every cell of their body.
+Everyone has a full set of genes in most cells of their body.
 The information or “sequence” that makes up our genes differs slightly from one person to the next.
 There can be many different versions of the same gene among the human population.
 When the sequence of a gene is changed, it is called a genetic variant.
 The presence of genetic variants explains why we are all genetically unique.

 Why is PGx testing helpful?

 PGx testing can provide answers as to why a medication may or may not be working for someone.
 Some people’s PGx results may indicate that increased monitoring for side effects or specific dose adjustments may be needed for safer and more effective medication treatment.
 Sometimes, completely avoiding certain medications may be recommended.
 This is because some genetic variants can contribute to an increased risk of serious side effects or a failure of a medication to work.
-PGx testing is helpful because results can predict if a person will experience an unusual reaction to a medication compared to the average population.
+PGx testing is helpful because results can predict if a person will experience an unexpected reaction to a medication compared to the average population.
 Testing can also recommend other medications that may be predicted to work better.
 Additionally, PGx test results can help to reassure that changes to medication treatment may not be needed based on the genetic variants a person is carrying.

 Check out this video to see how pharmacogenetic testing can be helpful to guide medication treatment based on a person’s test results.